daronphang/programming-resources/cloud-computing/AWS/services/database/RDS.md

 ### Global cluster

 When you use Aurora Global database clusters, it acts as a container for several database clusters each located in different Regions.
+With global database, the secondary region can be used as a failover for service degradation in the primary region.

 A global database cluster comprises of: